Creating a tabular view of record instances by using a record grid

 - Expression—You can build an expression, such as the view component properties, keywords, view input parameters, or static values to create a filter condition.

-Edit the column properties and click Save.
+Edit the column properties for the fields by using the edit optionon the fields.
 You can modify the following column properties:

 You can also edit the properties for the fields by using the edit option on the fields.

 - (Optional) You can add the action buttons to the record grid.
-To add an action button, drag-and-drop the action button to the Drop Action buttons here area on the record grid and enter the properties of the action button.
+To add an action button, drag the Action Button component on the record grid and enter the properties for the action button.

 - (Optional) You can build an expression, such as the view component properties, keywords, view input parameters, or static values.
 To build an expression, from the Initial Filters list, click Expression > Click to build an expression.
 From the list of available values, select the values that you require and then click OK.
 For more information, see Using the Expression Editor.